natanel-otomate/airtable-mcp/MAKECOM_INTEGRATION.md

    - **Important**: Do NOT provide an access token in Make.com - the server doesn't require client authentication

 ### Troubleshooting

+#### "SSE error: Invalid content type, expected 'text/event-stream'" Error

+**This is the most common error when using Make.com's native MCP integration.**

+**Root Cause**: Make.com's MCP client expects Server-Sent Events (SSE) with `text/event-stream` content type, but there's a compatibility issue between Make.com's client and the MCP SDK's `StreamableHTTPServerTransport`.

+**Solution**: **Use Option B (HTTP Modules)** instead of Make.com's native MCP integration.
+The HTTP module approach gives you full control over the requests and responses, avoiding the SSE compatibility issue.

+**Why this happens**:
+- The MCP server uses `StreamableHTTPServerTransport` which should handle SSE automatically
+- Make.com's client is sending requests expecting SSE responses
+- There's a mismatch in how Make.com expects SSE vs. how the transport provides it
+- This is a **Make.com client compatibility issue**, not a server bug

+**Workaround if you must use native integration**:
+1. Wait for Make.com to update their MCP client implementation
+2. Contact Make.com support about MCP SSE compatibility
+3. Use HTTP modules (Option B) as a reliable alternative

 #### "Server already initialized" Error